 \section{Setting the Stage for Misdirection}

-We start out by introducing key distinctions on agents' perspectives regarding beliefs and observations.
-We present extant logical frameworks for formalizing misdirection, using the classical distinction between ``dissimulation'' versus ``simulation'' as a conceptual background.
-Finally, we insist on the logical features needed to capture verbal and visual misdirection.
+We discuss here key distinctions concerning agents' beliefs and observations.
+Then, we review extant logical frameworks for formalizing misdirection against the background of the classical distinction between \emph{dissimulation} and \emph{simulation}.
+Finally, we identify the logical features required to capture verbal and visual misdirection.

-\subsection{Believing and observing}
+\subsection{Believing and Observing}

-For simplicity's sake, we distinguish two perspectives for agents: the operator's action with information versus the addressee's reaction to the information received.
-Concerning modalities, we focus on the distinction between verbal versus visual actions, amongst other possibilities (auditory, kinesthetic, olfactory, etc.).
-As an example of verbal actions involving the operator and addresse's perspectives, one can think of a politician (the operator) telling an anecdote in front of potential electors (the addressees) to make them believe that he or she is the best candidate for an election.
-For an example with visual actions, now, one can think of a stage magician (the operator) showing a trick to spectators (the addressees) to make them observe some unreal event, such as rabbit appearing or vanishing.
-In verbal actions, the operator is more usually called the ``speaker'' while the addressee is the ``hearer''.
-In visual actions, no specific term exist but the operator may be called ``the performer'', while the addressees are the ``spectators'', ``audience'', or ``public''.
+For simplicity, we distinguish two perspectives, that of the operator, who acts on the basis of some information, and that of the addressee, who reacts to the information received.
+Among possible modalities, we focus on verbal and visual actions, setting aside others such as auditory, kinesthetic, or olfactory ones.
+A verbal case is that of a politician addressing potential voters so as to make them believe that he or she is the best candidate.
+A visual case is that of a stage magician performing for spectators so as to make them observe an unreal event, such as the appearance or disappearance of a rabbit.
+In verbal contexts, the operator and addressee are usually called the ``speaker'' and the ``hearer''.
+In visual contexts, the operator may be called the ``performer'', and the addressees the ``spectators'', ``audience'', or ``public''.

 Let us start by drawing distinctions concerning verbal and visual attitudes before considering the actions affecting those attitudes.
 Agents can entertain three possible, yet non exclusive, attitudes with respect to their surroundings: